 The Company maintains a 401(k) defined contribution plan for eligible employees.
 The Company matches 50% of an employee's deferrals up to 4%.
 The Company also contributes 3% of eligible employee's compensation expense as a safe harbor contribution.
 The matching contributions vest ratably over four years of service, while the safe harbor contributions vest immediately.
-Incurred expense related to the 401(k) plan was \$143 and \$167 for the three months ended March 31, 2023 and 2022, respectively.
+Incurred expense related to the 401(k) plan was \$166 for the three months ended September 30, 2023 and 2022, respectively, and \$496 and \$519 for the nine months ended September 30, 2023 and 2022, respectively.

-Note 16 - RELATED PARTY TRANSACTIONS
+NOTE 16 - RELATED PARTY TRANSACTIONS

 On January 26, 2021, the Company entered into a Loan Agreement and Secured Promissory Note (the "Initial Promissory Note") with Montauk Holdings Limited ("MNK").
 MNK is currently an affiliate of the Company and certain of the Company's directors and executive officers are also directors and executive officers of MNK.
-Pursuant to the Initial Promissory Note, the Company advanced a cash loan of \$5,000 to MNK for MNK to pay its dividends tax liability arising from the Reorganization Transactions under the South African Income Tax Act, 1962 (Act No. 58 of 1962), as amended (the "South African Income Tax Act").
-On February 22, 2021, the Company and MNK entered into an Amended and Restated Promissory Note (the "Amended Promissory Note") to increase the principal amount of the loan to a total of \$7,140, in the aggregate, and on December 22, 2021 entered into the Second Amended and Restated Loan Agreement and Secured Promissory Note (the "Second Amended Promissory Note") to increase the principal amount of the loan to a total of \$8,940, in the aggregate, and on December 22, 2022 entered into the First Amendment of the Second Amended and Restated Loan Agreement and Secured Promissory Note (the "First Amendment of Second Amended Promissory Note") to amend the maturity date of June 30, 2023, each in accordance with the Company's obligations set forth in the Transaction Implementation Agreement entered into by and among the Company, MNK and the other party thereto, dated November 6, 2020, and amended on January 14, 2021.
-The terms of the Amended Promissory Note provide the Company a security interest of 800,000 shares of the Company and require MNK to use the proceeds of any such sale of the shares to repay the note.
-The Amended Promissory Note also has default provisions where MNK will deliver any unsold shares of the Company back to the Company to satisfy repayment of the note.
+Pursuant to the Initial Promissory Note, the Company advanced a cash loan of \$5,000 to MNK for MNK to pay its dividend's tax liability arising from the Reorganization Transactions under the South African Income Tax Act, 1962 (Act No. 58 of 1962), as amended (the "South African Income Tax Act").
+On February 22, 2021, the Company and MNK entered into an Amended and Restated Promissory Note (the "Amended Promissory Note") to increase the principal amount of the loan to a total of \$7,140, in the aggregate, on December 22, 2021 entered into the Second Amended and Restated Loan Agreement and Secured Promissory Note (the "Second Amended Promissory Note") to increase the principal amount of the loan to a total of \$8,940, in the aggregate, and on December 22, 2022 entered into the First Amendment of the Second Amended and Restated Loan Agreement and Secured Promissory Note (the "First Amendment of Second Amended Promissory Note") to amend the maturity date to June 30, 2023, and on June 21, 2023 entered into the Third Amended and Restated Loan Agreement and Secured Promissory Note") to increase the principal amount of the loan to a total of \$10,040, in the aggregate and extend the maturity date of the loan to December 31, 2023 each in accordance with the Company's obligations set forth in the transaction implementation agreement entered into by and among the Company, MNK and the other party thereto, dated November 6, 2020, and amended on January 14, 2021.
+The "Third Amended and Restated Loan Agreement and Secured Promissory Note" increased the security interest of the Company from 800,000 shares of the common stock of the Company owned by MNK to 976,623 shares of the Company.
+MNK is required to use the proceeds of any such sale of the shares to repay the note.
+The Amended Promissory Note has default provisions where MNK will deliver any unsold shares of the Company back to the Company to satisfy repayment of the note.

 Under applicable guidance for variable interest entities in ASC 810, Consolidation, the Company determined that MNK is a variable interest entity.
 The Company concluded that it is not the primary beneficiary of the variable interest entity, as the Company does not have a controlling financial interest and does not have the power to direct the activities that most significantly impact the economic performance of MNK.
 Accordingly, the Company concluded that presentation of the Amended Promissory Note as a related party receivable remains appropriate.
+The maximum exposure to loss is limited to the Promissory Note principal and accrued interest, which totaled \$10,128 and \$8,990 as of September 30, 2023 and 2022, respectively.